 The Setai Hotel South Beach: At 2001 Collins, this is a stunning hotel with a wonderful sleek Asian inspired lobby and pool area.

 SLS Hotel South Beach: At 1701 Collins Miami Beach, this is a sleek, renovated boutique hotel in the heart of South Beach.
 Originally built in 1939 it was designed by Miami architect L. Murray Dixon.
 It was then transformed by well-known designer Philippe Starck.
 Food is a huge part of the mix.
 The entire downstairs lobby area is the Bazaar by the James Beard award-winning Chef José Andrés.
 Then you have Katsuya, designed by Philippe Starck, which is a wonderful Japanese restaurant and sushi bar by Master Sushi Chef Katsuya Uechi.
+There is also Bar Centro, by Chef José Andrés for breakfast, lunch and cocktails along with a bar and restaurant and Hyde Beach for cocktails and food by Katsuya Uechi.

 Dream South Beach, 1111 Collins: These former Art Deco buildings have been transformed into a sleek boutique hotel, with an attractive lobby and restaurant plus a rooftop pool and lounge.
 It is in the heart of South Beach and a short walk to restaurants, shopping and the beach.